hazelgrove/hazel/README.md

 of type theory.
 You can find the relevant papers and more motivation at [the Hazel website](http://hazel.org/).

-## Building Hazel
+## Building and Running Hazel

-You can build Hazel using the following instructions.
+You can build and run Hazel using the following instructions.

 ### Prerequisites